ansible-collections/dellemc.os6/docs/roles.rst

 Ansible Network Collection Roles for Dell EMC OS6
 ##############################################################

-The roles facilitates provisioning of devices running Dell EMC OS6.
+The roles facilitate provisioning of devices running Dell EMC OS6.
 This document describes each of the roles.

 AAA role
 --------